 Gender discrimination in education, as in other areas, has been evident in both formal and informal ways.
-Girls have faced less generous facilities, lower expectations and a narrower range of subjects.
-In the workforce, the jobs related to these subject areas have been less well rewarded.
+Girls have had to put up with less generous facilities, lower expectations and a narrower range of subjects.
+In the workforce, the jobs related to these subject areas have been less well paid.

 Access to school and university

 Primary schooling became universally free and available from 1877.
 The first girls’ secondary school opened in Dunedin in 1871, 15 years after the first boys’ secondary school.
 While access to primary school was granted automatically, girls’ access to secondary education required vigorous campaigning.
 Entry to university was relatively easily negotiated once secondary schooling was approved.
-Women were able to attend university from when the University of Otago opened, in 1871.
+Women were able to attend university once the University of Otago opened in 1871.

 Educating girls was seen by many 19th-century parents as a waste of time.
 Their daughters would marry, keep house and raise children, none of which needed formal schooling.
 At both primary and secondary levels, girls were less likely than boys to attend school.
-The help they gave with household tasks was a significant reason for this.
+Their performance of household tasks was a significant reason for this.

-Girls remained less likely to attend school in the early decades of the 20th century.
-This was particularly marked at secondary school.
+Girls remained less likely to attend school, especially secondary school, in the early decades of the 20th century.
 From 1944, when secondary school became compulsory to the age of 14, girls’ attendance matched that of boys.

-Those going to university were an elite, and the numbers of women went up and down.
-During the two world wars the percentage of women students increased, but during the 1930s economic depression (particularly when the teachers’ colleges were closed), the percentage of women dropped.
+Those going to university were an elite, and the numbers of women fluctuated.
+During the two world wars the percentage of women students increased, but during the economic depression of the 1930s (particularly when the teachers’ colleges were closed), the percentage of women dropped.
 It did not recover to its 1920s level until the 1970s.
 In the 21st century there were more female than male undergraduates.
-In 2014, 61.3% of New Zealand graduates were women and 38.7% were men.
+In 2014, 61.3% of New Zealand graduates were women.

-In the early 20th century perceptions of women’s role in society and family began to shape the primary and secondary curriculum to a greater extent.
-A servant shortage and fears about higher education ‘unfitting’ women for marriage and motherhood led to domestic science becoming compulsory for all girls from 1917.
+In the early 20th century, perceptions of women’s role in society and family began to shape the primary and secondary curriculum to a greater extent.
+A servant shortage and fears that higher education ‘unfitted’ women for marriage and motherhood led to domestic science becoming compulsory for all girls from 1917.
 It displaced all other science teaching, except for botany, below the sixth form.

 Schooling for girls in the Native School system showed the same tendency.
-Māori girls were destined for motherhood and the ‘rescue’ of their 'race'; to this end, domestic skills, health and hygiene were a prominent part of their curriculum.
+Māori girls were destined for motherhood and the ‘rescue’ of their 'race'; to this end, domestic skills, health and hygiene were prominent in their curriculum.

 The same focus on domestic skills affected the technical schools that were set up from 1900.
 Girls could take courses in typing, shorthand and book-keeping – the trade-related courses boys took were closed to them.
-In some technical schools they were also taught domestic skills for several hours a week.
+In some technical schools they were also taught domestic skills.

-Many girls didn’t want to learn domestic skills alongside typing, and their parents agreed that it was a waste of time.
-To avoid classes in cooking and sewing they sent their daughters to private commercial colleges instead of their local technical school.
-Rather than badly paid, low-status domestic service, the girls aimed for clerical work – an occupation offering reasonable pay, limited hours and higher status.
+Many girls didn’t want to learn domestic skills alongside typing.
+Parents who agreed that this was a waste of time sent their daughters to private commercial colleges instead of their local technical school.
+Rather than badly paid, low-status domestic service, these girls aimed for clerical work – an occupation offering reasonable pay, limited hours and higher status.

 Difficult and expensive subjects